 - Coaching or counseling experience and demonstrated experience handling sensitive or confidential information.

 - Graduate degree in a relevant field such as international relations, international development, education, international education management, Asia Studies, etc.

 The physical requirements listed are representative of those that must be met to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Regular and consistent attendance and the ability to sit and work with hands and arms for at least 4 hours per day and 5 days per week, and not to exceed 24 hours a week.
+- Regular and consistent attendance and the ability to sit and work with hands and arms for at least 8 hours per day and 5 days per week.

 - Work overtime occasionally.

 - Proficient interpersonal relations and communicative skills in English.

 - Interpret a variety of instructions furnished in English written, oral, diagram, or schedule form.

 - Meet daily, weekly, monthly, quarterly, yearly and other deadlines consistently.